-As the preceding illustrates, the Meriwether County employment base has declined by 1,019 employees since 2003.
+As the table on the preceding page illustrates, the Meriwether County employment base has declined by 1,019 employees since 2003.
 It is important to note, that much of this decline occurred between 2007 and 2009, a reduction of 887 employees, or 9.9%.
 The decline in the employment base is consistent with economies throughout the nation that were impacted by the national recession.
 On a positive note, the employment base has been experiencing growth since 2011, increasing by 286 employees, or 3.6%.
 Thus, indicating that the county's economy is well within the stages of recovery.